MicrosoftDocs/win32/desktop-src/Msi/patch-sourcelistclearall.md

-﻿---
+---
-Description: 'The SourceListClearAll method of the Patch object clears the complete source list of all sources of the specified type for a patch.
+Description: The SourceListClearAll method of the Patch object clears the complete source list of all sources of the specified type for a patch.
 Accepts Type as a parameter.
-This method calls MsiSourceListClearAllEx.' ms.assetid: '9458a3db-8eaa-4067-875f-8fac68bdf1f8'
+This method calls MsiSourceListClearAllEx. ms.assetid: 9458a3db-8eaa-4067-875f-8fac68bdf1f8
-title: 'Patch.SourceListClearAll method'
+title: Patch.SourceListClearAll method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Patch.SourceListClearAll method

 The **SourceListClearAll** method of the [**Patch**](patch-object.md) object clears the complete source list of all sources of the specified type for a patch.
 Accepts *Type* as a parameter.
-This method calls [**MsiSourceListClearAllEx**](msisourcelistclearallex.md).
+This method calls [**MsiSourceListClearAllEx**](/windows/win32/Msi/nf-msi-msisourcelistclearallexa?branch=master).

 ## Syntax